nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Implementation

+* The `delete` command extends `Command` and implements `Undoable`.
-* the delete command is based on the index of the contact
+* the `delete` command is based on the index of the contact.

 Below is a detailed process illustration using a sequential diagram:

 Step 1.
 The user input a delete command followed by an index, for example: `delete 1`, delete the contact with an index of 1.

 Step 2.
-The parser analysis the input command and returns a `DeleteCommand`.
+The parser parses the input command and returns a `DeleteCommand`.

 Step 3.
-The `DeleteCommand` get executed by the LogicManager and delete popup get displayed.
+The `DeleteCommand` is executed by the LogicManager and delete popup get displayed.

 Step 4.
-If user click ok on the popup, model updates the filteredPersonList, otherwise cancel deletion.
+If user click ok on the popup, model updates the filteredPersonList and removes the contact, otherwise cancel the deletion.

 <puml src="diagrams/DeleteSequenceDiagram.puml" alt="Interactions inside the Logic Component for the `delete 1` Command" />